 - 1. Full Board: must be reviewed by the full committee, requires IRB oversight and follow-up. - 2.
 Exempt: requires no further IRB oversight or follow-up - 3.
-Expedited: may be reviewed by one member on behalf of the full IRB, but requires IRB oversight and follow-up the Level of Risk document available on the IRB website.
-You can use the following checklist to estimate the level of review for your project.
+Expedited: may be reviewed by one member on behalf of the full IRB, but requires IRB oversight and follow-up he Level of Risk document available on the IRB website.
+You can use the follow he level of review for your project. ving checklist to estimate